Fixed versus adjustable loans

-A fixed-rate loan features the same payment amount for the entire duration of the mortgage.
-Your property taxes may go up (or rarely, down), and your insurance rates might vary as well.
-But generally monthly payments on your fixed-rate loan will be very stable.
+A fixed-rate loan features a fixed payment over the life of the loan.
+Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
+But generally payment amounts for your fixed-rate loan will increase very little.